Department of Computer Science

 My current projects are:

-- A fuzzing tool for persistent memory file systems
+- A framework for testing persistent memory file systems for crash consistency bugs

 - Formal verification of components of Linux’s ext4 file system